delawaremathguy/ShoppingList14/README.md

 ## What's New in ShoppingList14

 Things have changed [since the previous release of this project](https://github.com/delawaremathguy/ShoppingList) for XCode 11 that was titled, simply, **ShoppingList**.
-Although this project is called "ShoppingList14," it carries the same name and signature as the previous project, but is now "version 2.0"; and despite some changes to the Core Data model, *should* properly migrate data from the earlier project to the new model of this project -- however, I *cannot guarantee this, based on my own experience, but it may be due to using the new App structure and/or issues in XCode*.
+Although this project is called "ShoppingList14," it carries the same name and signature as the previous project, but is now "version 2.0".
 Here are some of those code-level changes:

+* There have been some changes to the Core Data model for which i have versioned the model.
+Although I *hope* previous CD models will migrate data from earlier models, I *cannot guarantee this, based on my own experience*.
+It may be that i lost data during migration on my own device either due to using the new App structure, or issues that remain in XCode.
 * The AppDelegate-SceneDelegate application structure has been replaced by the simplified App-Scene-WindowGroup structure introduced for XCode 12/iOS 14.
 * The three primary tabs (Shopping List, Purchased, and Locations) now use a Form presentation, rather than a List presentation.
-* Each ShoppingItem now has a "dateLastPurchased" property which is reset to "today" whenever you move an item off the shopping list.
+* Each Item now has a "dateLastPurchased" property which is reset to "today" whenever you move an item off the shopping list.
 * The Purchased items tab now presents shopping items that were "purchased today" in its first section (which may be empty) and everything else in a second section.
 This makes it easy to review the list of today's purchases, possibly to quickly locate any item that you may have accidentally tapped off the Shopping List so you can put it back on the list.
 * A ColorPicker has be added to the view that modifies a Location, replacing the four individual sliders that adjusted the location's color.
 * Many code changes have been made or simplified and comments throughout the code have been updated.

 The basic architecture of the app has also been simplified.
 What started out initially as a few views with simple @FetchRequests first morphed into more of a strict MVVM-style architecture using view models that completely avoided using @FetchRequest (*simple Core Data deletions and @FetchRequest don't play nicely together*).
 Well, it has now morphed into ... wait for it ... an app having a few views with simple @FetchRequests (*because I have now discovered one special aspect of Core Data that makes @FetchRequest work with Core Data deletions*).
 This is shocking!

-* Views can effect changes to ShoppingItems and Locations by uisng functions directly ("user intents"), which then are handled appropriately in the ShoppingItem class, and for which notifications are then posted as to what happened.
+* Views can effect changes to Items and Locations by uisng functions directly ("user intents"), which then are handled appropriately in the Item class, and for which notifications are then posted as to what happened.
 * There are no view models.

 ### Core Data Notes

-The CoreData model has only two entities named `ShoppingItem` and `Location`, with every ShoppingItem having a to-one relationship to a Location (the inverse is to-many).
+The CoreData model has only two entities named `Item` and `Location`, with every Item having a to-one relationship to a Location (the inverse is to-many).

-* `ShoppingItem`s have an id (UUID), a name, a quantity, a boolean "onList" that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also an "isAvailable" boolean that provides a greyed-out, italic, strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
+* `Item`s have an id (UUID), a name, a quantity, a boolean "onList" that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also an "isAvailable" boolean that provides a greyed-out, italic, strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
 New to this project is the addition of a dateLastPurchased for a Item.

 * `Location`s have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.